Magnus Olsen: Early career

 Upon graduating, Olsen was employed as a researcher at his university, where he became involved in the teaching of students.
 In 1905–1906 he was in Copenhagen working on the publication of a critical edition of the Vǫlsunga saga and Ragnars saga loðbrókar.

 After Bugge's death, Olsen succeeded him in 1908 as Professor of Old Norwegian and Icelandic Literature at Royal Frederick University.
 He saw philology as the key to understanding life in the past, particularly the Viking Age.
 Olsen became widely regarded as the foremost Norwegian philologist of his time.
 He advocated an interdisciplinary approach to this subject.
 His main fields of interest were Old Norse literature, runology, and toponymy.
 Olsen was known for the boldness of this interpretations, and believed, like his mentor Bugge, that making an interpretation rooted in sound methodology was better than making no interpretation at all.
 At the University, he was considered a brilliant teacher but a feared examiner.
 He saw teaching and research as the best way he could serve his fatherland.
 Olsen ensured that students of high ability had their works published, and that a fund was established to make help students from poor families gain a university education.
-He supervised the education of generations of Norwegian academics and teachers, and together with scholars such as Carl Marstrander, Olsen developed Royal Frederick University into one the world's leading institutions on Germanic philology.
+He supervised the education of generations of Norwegian academics and teachers, and together with scholars such as Carl Marstrander, Olsen developed Royal Frederick University into one of the world's leading institutions on Germanic philology.
 Among the students who took courses under Olsen was Lee M. Hollander.